Characters of the Marvel Cinematic Universe: M–Z: Taweret

+Leila Taylor

+Leila Taylor (portrayed by Xosha Roquemore) is a Secret Service agent working for President Ross who has a history with Wilson.
+Taylor is a romantic interest for Wilson in the comics, but the film does not indicate any romantic interest between the characters.

+As of 2025, the character has appeared in one project: the film Captain America: Brave New World.

 T'Chaka / Black Panther

-T'Chaka (portrayed by John Kani) is the former King of Wakanda.
+T'Chaka (portrayed by John Kani as an elderly man and Atandwa Kani as a young man) is the former King of Wakanda.
 In 1992, T'Chaka learned his brother N'Jobu was plotting acts of open insurrection with plans to have Wakanda take a more aggressive foreign policy to fight the social injustice he witnessed in his assigned country.
 T'Chaka confronts N'Jobu and when N'Jobu attacked, T'Chaka kills him in defense of Zuri, who was acting as a spy.
 Distressed at this act and concerned about maintaining Wakanda's security above all else, T'Chaka chooses to promptly return to his nation and leaves his nephew, N'Jadaka, abandoned as a child orphan.
 In 2016, during a meeting ratifying the Sokovian Accords at the Vienna International Center, T'Chaka is killed by an explosion.
 The Winter Soldier is originally believed to be behind the attack, but it is later discovered that he was framed by Helmut Zemo.
 Following this, T'Challa later learns the truth about N'Jobu and the resulting cover-up by his late father.
 While visiting the ancestor lands, T'Challa tells T'Chaka and the previous Black Panthers before him that he will lead Wakanda in a manner differently to them for the purpose of correcting his father's past mistakes.